Characterizing Pattern Matching and Its Limits on Compositional Task Structures: Formalizing Pattern Matching with Functional Equivalence

-In short, the learner can utilize the observed functional equivalence to correctly infer the output of an unseen input, if it can reach an observed input by \emph{safe substitutions} supported by observations (\cref{fig:coverage_illustration}~(Right)). \textbf{Coverage} is a set of such inputs that are reachable from an observed input through chains of functionally equivalent substitutions.
-The essence of our framework, the \textbf{coverage principle}, is that a learner can only generalize inside the coverage when the only source of compositional generalization is the observation and utilization of functional equivalence.
+Equivalently, the learner can utilize the observed functional equivalence to correctly infer the output of an unseen input, if it can reach an observed input by `safe substitutions' (edges in the substitution graph) supported by observations (\cref{fig:coverage_illustration}~Right), which we define as a pattern matching. \textbf{Coverage} is a set of such inputs that are reachable from an observed input through chains of functionally equivalent substitutions.
+Then, coverage sets a boundary for what can be achieved by solely relying on substituting observed, equivalently behaving patterns.
+In other words, a learner can only generalize inside the coverage when it relies on functional equivalence, which we will define as pattern matching.

-We now formalize these concepts for an arbitrary fixed-length task with an arbitrary set of observations.
-We restrict our attention to single‑token prediction tasks defined as a deterministic mapping $f : \gX^n \to \gX$, where $\gX$ is a finite set of tokens.
-We also consider a fixed observation set $D \subset \gX^n$, a collection of inputs that are allowed to be observed by the learner.
-Write $\vx=(x_1,\dots,x_n)\in \gX^n$ and, for a subset $I\subset[n]:=\{1,\dots,n\}$, let $\vx_I:=(x_i)_{i\in I}$ be a subsequence of $\vx$.
+We now formalize these concepts for an arbitrary fixed-length task with an arbitrary set of discrete sequence observations.
+We restrict our attention to single‑token prediction tasks defined as a deterministic mapping $f : \gX^\ell \to \gX$, where $\gX$ is a finite set of tokens.
+We also consider a fixed observation set $D \subset \gX^\ell$, a collection of inputs that are allowed to be observed by the learner.
+Write $\vx=(x_1,\dots,x_\ell)\in \gX^\ell$ and, for a subset $I\subset[\ell]:=\{1,\dots,\ell\}$, let $\vx_I:=(x_i)_{i\in I}$ be a subsequence of $\vx$.
 The first step is to formalize what it means for two subsequences to be \textbf{functionally equivalent}.